How the development of Nintendo PlayStation let to the Zelda CD-i games.

 Secondly, developers had to deal with the severe technical limitations of the system.
 As mentioned, the CD-i was not primarily intended as a gaming console, so Philips did not opt for a potent CPU and GPU during development.
 The CD-i hardware was also plagued by significant delays and delays, which further delayed game development considerably.
 Once the hardware was up and running, it turned out to be dreadfully slow and severely limited.
 If you look, for example, at the scrolling in Link or Zelda, you’ll see that you can only scroll about 2 or 2.5 screens horizontally.
 This was dictated by the video memory available.
 This imposed a major constraint on game development.
 The levels had to be kept small, loading times were long and textures blurry.
 Worst of all, however, was the laggy steering.

 The limited financial budget and with the aforementioned technical challenges in mind, the developers had to get the most out of the system to produce an acceptable game.
 Fortunately, although to a limited extent, they could draw on Nintendo’s rich intellectual property.
 But unfortunately, the developers received little or no support from Nintendo.
-Nintendo only provided some input about the looks of the characters, but did not support the development whatsoever.
+Nintendo only provided some input regarding the looks of the characters, but did not support the development whatsoever.
 As a result, the feel of games was miles away from the Nintendo games.

 Link: The Faces of Evil en Zelda: The Wand of Gamelon

 The first Zelda games released for the CD-i were Link: The Faces of Evil and Zelda: Wand of Gamelon.
 As already stated, Philips apparently was not afraid of cannibalism and even convinced of a long-term sales success, as it released the games at the same time.
 Both games were created by third-party US-Russian studio Animation Magic, which outsourced the game’s cut-scenes to a Russian subsidiary (in the aftermath of the Cold War, this was nothing short of remarkable).
 The simultaneous development and shared graphics engine, due to budget limitations, resulted in the fact that both games have the same look and feel.